kavya-26331/walmart-sales-forecasting/README.md

 Users can:

-* Select any calendar date
+- Select any calendar date
-* Select the forecast horizon
+- Select the forecast horizon
-* Generate future weekly predictions
+- Generate future weekly predictions
-* View expected sales
+- View expected sales
-* View lower and upper forecast ranges
+- View lower and upper forecast ranges
-* Identify high-demand weeks
+- Identify high-demand weeks
-* View business planning recommendations
+- View business planning recommendations
-* Review detailed weekly predictions
+- Review detailed weekly predictions

 ### Date Handling

 The user can select **any calendar date**.
 Because the underlying Walmart dataset contains weekly observations represented on Fridays, the system converts a non-Friday selected date to the **next Friday** as the weekly forecast anchor.

-For example:

 ```text
 Selected Date